 - and a Progressive stimulus

-Your body cannot tell the differnce between the tension produced from weights (barbells and dumbbells), and the tension produced from your own bodyweight.
+Your body cannot tell the difference between the tension produced by weights (barbells and dumbbells) and the tension created by your body weight.

 As long as you continue providing your body with a progressively overloading stimulus, you will build muscle.